Reacta/konduto-ruby/README.md

 This document refers to the **Ruby SDK** used for our API.

+## Migration from 1.0 to 2.0

+NavigationInfo class is now Navigation and validation methods are now scopped by Konduto module.

 ## Requirements

-* This API was tested with Ruby MRI version 2.
+- This API was tested with Ruby MRI version 2.

 ## Installation